 Another possible reason is that the competition is just catching up to Toyota.
-These days almost every automaker makes safe and reliable cars, not just Toyota.
-Not to mention with price increases, Toyotas aren’t as affordable as in the past.
+These days, almost every automaker makes safe and reliable cars, not just Toyota.
+Not to mention with price increases, Toyota vehicles aren’t as affordable as in the past.

-Whatever the true reasons, Toyota still produces top-rated vehicles in the United States and appear safe from going under.
-However, some underperforming models may undergo redesign or transition to other segments, for example, the Toyota Corolla Cross.
+Whatever the true reasons, Toyota still produces top-rated vehicles in the United States and appears extremely safe from going under.
+However, some underperforming models may undergo redesigns or transition to other segments; for example, there’s the Toyota Corolla Cross.
 Overall, Toyota’s most popular models continue to sell in large numbers.